d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 The component flashed will become a part of the system recovery set (srs).

+Note: update_srs option requires an account login with the system recovery set privilege.

 <p class="fake_header">Login Parameters</p>

 The following parameters can be included to login to a server in the same line as the command is run.